 Along with machinists, carpenters, and other tradespeople, the versatile, skilled welder who can handle several welding methods has suddenly become a scarce commodity.
 The demand for skilled welders has been outpacing the supply and continues unabated, leaving many wondering what happened.

-What’s causing the shortage?
+What’s causing the shortage of welders?

 The causes of labor shortages in welding and other skilled trades can be attributed to several factors, but one of the primary causes stems from an aging workforce.
 Older tradespeople, many from the so-called baby boomer generation, are reaching retirement age faster than companies can replace them.